-The 10th Annual du Ballon Rouge Weekend was held Friday March 23 through Sunday, March 25, 2012.
-Activities for our 115 attending campers began with a campfire on Friday evening and concluded with our Red Balloon Ceremony on Sunday morning.
+The 12th Annual du Ballon Rouge Weekend will be held Friday March 28 through Sunday, March 30, 2014.
+Activities for our campers will begin with a campfire on Friday evening and conclude with our Red Balloon Ceremony on Sunday morning.

-2013 dates are Friday, April 19th through Sunday, April 21.
 APPLICATIONS are available for download via the button to the top left.
 ALL campers MUST fill out an new application each year.
 New campers are accepted on a first come – first served basis.
-All required forms must be received and approved by our medical staff before an invitation is made.
-Currently, thanks to support from our wonderful donors, there is no cost for campers to attend dBR.
+All required forms must be received and approved by our medical staff before acceptance is complete.
+Campers will be notified by mail around the middle of February if all their forms are in and they have been approved for attendance.
+Currently, there is no cost to parents for their children to attend Camp dBR.

 Transportation, to and from the Camp For All facility, is not provided for campers.

 Help sponsor a child at camp!
-Even with all our wonderful volunteers giving of their time and knowledge, TSA of Texas still pays about $250 for each child at dBR.
-Make a difference for a child and help pay their way to Camp in 2013!
+Even with all our wonderful volunteers giving of their time and knowledge, TSA of Texas still pays about $350 for each child at dBR.
+Make a difference for a child and help us pay their way to Camp in 2014!